Polina Gelman: World War II

-Postwar
+Post-war life

 Continuing her career as a professional military officer, she was sent for instruction as a military translator, graduating from the Military Institute of Foreign Languages in 1951.

 Gelman settled in Moscow following her retirement from active service as a major in 1957, and worked at the Institute of Social Sciences teaching political economy as a college instructor until retiring in 1990.
 She attained the rank of lieutenant colonel in the reserves.
 A member of the Communist Party of the Soviet Union since 1942, she was sent as an advisor and translator to Cuba.
 She died in Moscow on 25 November 2005 and was buried in the Novodevichy Cemetery.